ikr/ikr.su/resume_content.md

 I studied at the department of mechanics and mathematics.
 We had _a lot_ of **Math**: mathematical analysis, theory of functions of a complex variable, mathematical logic, abstract algebra, computation methods, discrete mathematics, probability and statistics, you name it.
-Basically, the curriculum was: all the Math imaginable + gym class.
+Basically, the curriculum was: all the Math imaginable + the gym class.

 In the last two years I did the research work at the chair of programming.
 My qualification work subject was “Forming the object-oriented data structures tailor-made for the search tasks”.
 In